eForms Logo

 Wisconsin Custody (Parenting) Plan

-A Wisconsin parenting plan is a document assigning the childcare responsibilities of each parent in light of a legal separation, divorce, or paternity case.
+A Wisconsin parenting plan is a document assigning the childcare responsibilities of each parent as part of a legal separation, divorce, or paternity case.
 The agreement covers legal decision-making authority, financial obligations, physical custody, visitation rights, and more.
-Legal custody and physical placement are treated as distinct issues under Wisconsin law.

 How to File for Custody in Wisconsin